jung-kurt/gofpdf/README.md

 and decoding functionality for templates, including images that are embedded in templates; this allows templates to be stored independently of gofpdf.
 Paul also added support for page boxes used in printing PDF documents.
 Wojciech Matusiak added supported for word spacing.
+Artem Korotkiy added support of UTF-8 fonts.

 ## Roadmap

-* Handle UTF-8 source text natively.
-Until then, automatic translation of UTF-8 runes to code page bytes is provided.
 * Improve test coverage as reported by the coverage tool.